ASeed223/Nov-1/README.md

-Hi, I have been set the auth method environment variable for TPF UI application to use SAML to CS1 and CS2 environment.
-Please check and let me know if there is any issue.
+Hi, I have set the authentication method environment variable for the TPF UI application to use SAML in the CS1 and CS2 environments.
+Please check and let me know if there are any issues.